Top Tips to Help You Get Noticed on Linkedin

 Win big with a winning photo

 “A picture speaks a thousand words” certainly applies to LinkedIn, or any social media for that matter.
 Putting a face to your profile makes it 11 times more likely to be viewed!
-Putting effort (and possible money) in a professional photo will see your investment go a long way.
+Putting effort (and possible money) into a professional photo will see your investment go a long way.
+It will help you to get noticed easily.

 Take centerstage with executive summaries